-When you disable FIPS mode, the SSL and SSH settings-which were automatically made FIPS-compliant when FIPS mode was enabled-are not reset to their default values.
+- Changing the FIPS mode initiates a reboot of the appliance. - When you disable FIPS mode, the SSL and SSH settings-which were automatically made FIPS-compliant when FIPS mode was enabled-are not reset to their default values.
 You must explicitly change these settings if you wish to allow a client using weaker SSH/SSL settings to connect.
-See SSL Configuration, page 22-28 for additional information.
+See SSL Configuration , on page 447 for additional information. - Step 1 Choose System Administration > FIPS Mode. - Step 2 Click Edit Settings. - Step 3 Check Enable FIPS Compliance to enable FIPS compliance.